-This course, a Thomson Reuters Cortellis Regulatory Online Learning module, covers how to register a pharmaceutical or medical product using the decentralized procedure.
+This course, a Thomson Reuters Cortellis Regulatory Online Learning module, covers how to register a pharmaceutical or medical product using the decentralised procedure.
 The course examines the products the procedure applies to and describes the steps for completing and submitting a marketing authorization application.
 The phases and key events of the evaluation process and the possible outcomes of the procedure are discussed.
-The course concludes by examining the tasks that occur after the decentralized procedure is finalized and the parties responsible for completing them.
+The course concludes by examining the tasks that occur after the decentralised procedure is finalized and the parties responsible for completing them.

 Who should attend?

 Professionals and experts in the pharmaceutical, biotechnology, and medical device fields

 Participants who complete this course should be able to:

 - Understand to which products the decentralised procedure applies